 Many expats have satellite dishes, with which to watch UK TV in Portugal.
-They tune into UK Freesat broadcasts or Sky TV, with questionable legality.
+They used to be able to tune into UK Freesat broadcasts or Sky TV, with questionable legality.

-As a result, many people are now turning to online services to watch their favourite programs, but you’re probably aware that the real sites, like 4OD and iPlayer are blocked if you try to access them from outside the UK.
-Other more….”shady” sites appear from time to time, but are usually quickly shut down.
+As a result, many people are now turning to online services to watch their favourite programs, but you’re probably aware that the real sites, like 4oD and iPlayer are blocked if you try to access them from outside the UK.

 I don’t tend to advertise the fact that I’m an “IT guy.”
-When I make the mistake of doing so, people end up bringing me laptops to fix, often when I’m about to sit down to dinner.
-However, one of my recent jobs has been reviewing VPN services.
+When I make the mistake of doing so, people end up bringing me laptops to fix, often when I’m about to sit down to dinner!
+However, one of my recent jobs has been reviewing VPN and SmartDNS services.

-What a VPN service does, in very simple terms, is make your computer appear to be physically located in a different country.
-So if your computer appears to be in the UK, all of the TV websites are going to work with no problem at all.
+What these services do, in very simple terms, is make your computer appear to be physically located in a different country.
+So if your computer appears to be in the UK or the US, all of the TV websites are going to work with no problem at all.

 Image credits: Spencer Haltaway, Wikimedia Commons